 Dr Stoppard says she had to go in 28 times the first night, but after two nights this was down to five times.

 This is a 'tough love' approach for toddlers but works well when there are chronic sleep problems, especially when these involve aggression or tantrums.
 It's the night-time equivalent to 'time out', and you need to be really, really strong and clear about what's going to happen.
 It's hard to implement, but it's worth it.
 You can start using the gradual withdrawal method if that's easier.

 The rapid return technique means you tuck your toddler into their bed, turn out the light, say good night and leave the room.
 If they get out of bed, take them back gently and straight away, without speaking and without losing your temper (which is very difficult when it's the 20th time that night).
 Repeat this process promptly and assertively as often as needed, until she eventually falls asleep.

 It can be exhausting, so wherever possible, try to enrol the help of your partner and swap shifts, but make sure you're in complete agreement about what to do, so as to avoid sending confused messages to your little one.

 You have to be willing to persevere, not just give in when the going gets tough, and remember, the results could be worth a few nights' misery!

-Gradual withdrawal baby sleep solution
+The gradual withdrawal baby sleep solution

-If you can't stand leaving your baby to cry, don't worry, it's still possible to teach them how to fall asleep in their cot with a gentle method called gradual withdrawal.
+If you can't stand leaving your baby to cry, don't worry, it's still possible to teach them how to fall asleep in their cot with an alternative method called gradual withdrawal.
 This is a really effective technique for getting your older baby or child to settle herself to sleep.
 It's especially useful for toddlers who aren't used to sleeping in their own bed, or who need to be physically close to get to sleep.

 You'll need to be prepared to follow this routine for a few weeks as the trick is to 'gradually' stop soothing them and eventually leave their room without them realising, but some mums see results in just a few days.